KimikaTeorikoa/python-notes-tccm/contents/fundamentals.md

 ## Input / Output
 In our first program `hello_world.py` above, we have already written to something we call the "standard output", i.e. the display, using the `print` function.
+The `print` function displays values as text.

-In Python there are many different ways to read input into a program and to write your output.
-You can, for example, prompt the user to write a set of input variables using the keyword for the program to read (this would be the "standard input") or make the program write the results of a calculation to a file.
+In Python there are many other ways to write your output and also to read input into a program.
+You can, for example, make your program write the results of a calculation to a file instead of to your screen, or prompt the user to write a set of input variables using the keyword for the program to read (this would be the "standard input").
 Here we explore the basics of Input / Output operations.

 ### Opening and closing files
-Suppose that there is a file called `myfile.txt` from which you want to read some contents.
+Suppose that there is a file in your working directory called `myfile.txt` from which you want to read its contents.
 In order to do that, you will have to write
 ```python
 f = open("myfile.txt", "r")
 ```